Instant Pot Caldo De Res- Mexican Beef Soup

 Stove Top:

-- Place cut Chuck Roast and bone into a large pot with, ½ onion, garlic cloves, water, and salt.
-Bring to a boil, then allow to simmer for about 45 minutes, or until the beef is tender.
-Remove onion, and skim off any fat from the top.
+- Place cut Chuck Roast and bone into a large pot with, 1/2 onion, garlic cloves, water, and salt or beef bouillon.
+Bring to a boil, then allow to simmer for 1 hour or longer, until the beef is tender.
+Remove onion, and garlic, and skim off any fat from the top.

 - Add all the vegetables into the soup, bring back to a boil and cook for about 15 minutes or until vegetables are tender.
 Taste broth and see if additional salt is needed.
-Serve with a squeeze of lime, cilantro, and if you like hot sauce on top.
+Serve with a squeeze of lime, rice, corn tortillas, and hot sauce on top.

 Notes